 Ella and Archer see stories all the time–some are imaginary, some are comics based on our life.
 They spend most of their time writing, acting, playing music and making videos.
 Read and watch their creations here.
 They are interested to know what you’d like for them to create.
 Share with them in the comments!

 This is me, Ella, the chicken watcher showing you all of my chickens.
 This is her mama posting for her.
 Simply, Hari P.S.
-Enrollment for our eCourse is now closed.
-Enrollment for the next session will open in January.
+Enrollment for the Summer 2015 session of our eCourse, Creating Your Path to Mortgage-freedom is now open.
+Open enrollment closes on July 15, 2015.
 Read about the course here!
-Sign up for our newsletter to be informed of open enrollment and receive our seasonal newsletter.
+Sign up for our newsletter to be informed of open enrollment for future sessions and receive our seasonal newsletter.
 Share...Read More

 Mister snowman is wearing a long orange nose and a strange top hat.
 In a cold winter field, a young doe rests on bed of wilting flowers.
 Every soul sees some light in the darkest dark time of Christmas happy.
 Share...Read More

 What a great learning tool!
 They didn’t want to post it, since it isn’t perfect, but they said “Oh, go ahead.”
 They’ll keep getting better.
 I, of course, think it is perfect.
 Tiny House Kids’ Tour De Creek Simply, Hari P.S.
-Enrollment for our eCourse is now closed.
-Enrollment for the next session will open in January.
+Enrollment for the Summer 2015 session of our eCourse, Creating Your Path to Mortgage-freedom is now open.
+Open enrollment closes on July 15, 2015.
 Read about the course here!
-Sign up for our newsletter to be informed of open enrollment and receive our seasonal newsletter.
+Sign up for our newsletter to be informed of open enrollment for future sessions and receive our seasonal newsletter.
 Share...Read More